bowenliang123/base64_codec/README.md

 Author: [bowenliang123](https://github.com/bowenliang123)

 This plugin provides tools for encoding and decoding Base64 specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648.html).
-It supports text as input, while text or image files as output.
+It supports text and image files for the input or  output.

 ## Description